This site uses technical (necessary) and analytics cookies.

 1. Completed passport application form signed by both parents;

-2. Previous Italian passport;
+2. Previous Italian passport (if available)

 Note: If the absent parent is a foreign citizen, the signature must be notarized by a notary public and accompanied by a copy of the passport;

-1. In case of the death of the other parent, provide a photocopy of the death certificate;
+4. In case of the death of the other parent, provide a photocopy of the death certificate;

-2. Two recent passport-sized photos;
+5. Two recent passport-sized photos;

-3. Payment in USD for passport issuance.
+6. Payment in USD of the passport issuance fee.

 For special cases not covered in these instructions, contact the Passport Office at pass.washington@esteri.it.